 Skip to main content

-View Component wrapping
+View Component Wrapping

 TL;DR: If you want to use the auto-generated Stimulus controllers and encapsulated styling for your View Components, you need to:

-1. Call enable_wrapper within your component.rb class
+1. Call with_component_assets within your component.rb class

 2. Have a single top-level element in your view (if not, a top-level <div> will be created automatically)